sukso96100/rockcraft-workshop-killercoda/your-first-rock/8-plugin/index.md

 ...
 ```

-As scripts for building .NET app is already defined by the plugin, we don't need to define `override-build`.
+As scripts for building .NET app is now already defined by the plugin, we don't need to define `override-build`.
 So, let's have that property removed.

 After that, your `parts` should looks like this so far.